The LGBT community remains underrepresented in elected office

-As of 2017, 4.1 percent of Americans identify as LGBT+, but only one Senator and six Representatives (a cumulative 1.3 percent of Congress) currently identify this way.
-Just two of those seven openly LGBT+ members of Congress are female.
+As of 2019, 4.5 percent of Americans identify as LGBT+; however, only two Senators and eight Representatives (a cumulative 1.9 percent of the 116th Congress) currently identify this way.
+Five of the ten openly LGBT+ members of Congress are female.

 Unless greater numbers of LGBT+ people are elected to office, LGBT+ underrepresentation will only become more pronounced: according to recent Gallup polling, 8.1 percent of millennials identify as LGBT+.
 More openly LGBT+ representatives must be elected in order to accurately represent a growing population of LGBT+ constituents.